The changing world order: threats to globalization

 So while the political influence on the backlash against globalization may be more a symptom that the cause, it’s impact can’t be understated.

 Get in touch: Reach out today to learn more about how OFX can help you with your money transfer needs.

 So is it going into reverse?

-While there is backlash against globalisation, it’s certainly not headed to where it was in the 1930s, but instead the legal and political environment in which companies have to operate will become more uncertain.
-As Robert Azevedo, World Trade Organisation (WTO) director put it in an address earlier this year, greater uncertainty ultimately means lower investment and consumption.
+While there is backlash against globalization, it’s certainly not headed to where it was in the 1930s, but instead the legal and political environment in which companies have to operate will become more uncertain.
+As Robert Azevedo, World Trade Organization (WTO) director put it in an address earlier this year, greater uncertainty ultimately means lower investment and consumption.